wojciech11/workshop_golang/00_preparation/README.md

   - Git;
   - Docker.

-- An IDE or code editor to work with Golang, e.g.:
+- An IDE or code editor to work with Golang:

   - vscode,
-  - Jetbrains Goland.
+  - Jetbrains Goland (optionally).

 - for the exercises with SQL and no{\small SQL} databases:

   - Postgres CLI,
   - MongoDB CLI.

+- if the training/workshop is remote, please install MS Teams or Zoom on your workstation.
+The web version of the video conferencing solutions, do not support remote control.

 You will find on [github.com/golang/go/wiki/IDEsAndTextEditorPlugins](https://github.com/golang/go/wiki/IDEsAndTextEditorPlugins) information about how to configure your favorite editor to work with Golang.